bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/amo-mantra.md

+---
+title: "MANTRA"
+---
-# MANTRA
+# MANTRA (song)

+> This article is about the song MANTRA, not about [the cult](../lore/mantra)

-Second song from the album "Amo".
-It is related to the Mantra cult, which we can learn more about in a few different files:
+Second song from the album "amo".
+It is related to the [Mantra cult](../lore/mantra), which we can learn more about in a few different files:

 - [Trinity document](../files/trinity_document)